 The Applied Business Question (ABQ) consists of a summary of the exam structure with emphasis on the compulsory nature of the ABQ, and explaining the methodology to be used when answering the ABQ.
-There are two typical ABQ’s suitable for the 2017 exam with appropriately worked out solutions provided.
+There are two typical ABQ’s suitable for the current years exam with appropriately worked out solutions provided.
 There is also an additional sample provided in the Student Activity section along with a template to help structure the answer.

 Structure of Syllabus

 The Business syllabus is broken down into three sections: A, B, and C.

 Unit 1: Introduction to people in business

 People and their relationships in business.
 Conflicting interests and how they are resolved.

 Unit 2: Enterprise

 Introduction and definition of enterprise.
 Entrepreneurs and enterprise skills.

 Unit 3: Managing 1